Forming your Slow Nutrition Plan to Burn Fat Effortlessly

 By eating the energy dense varieties earlier on in the day on your diet plan and then switching to the low energy dense varieties later on, you can ensure that you’re keeping your calorie intake reasonable.

 Remember calories do still count at the end of the day and if you consume too many, you’ll still gain body fat.
 So by using this structure, you can maintain a better calorie intake, thus see rapid weight loss.

 Cycle Your Calories

-Another smart thing you can do with your slow carb diet is to consider cycling your calories for even better effects.
+Another smart thing you can do with your diet is to consider cycling your calories for even better effects.
 What this means is that on some days, preferably the days when you have extra hard workouts planned, you eat a lot of the energy dense varieties of slow carbs.

 Then on other days, cut back and make it mostly low energy dense slow carbs.

 If you use this structure, you’ll see faster overall metabolic rates and superior fat loss since you’ll be burning up more calories at rest each and every day.